vishalkc9565/security/try-hackme/readme.md

 ## SUBDOMAIN
 ### SQLMAP scan for parametrised URL
 ### Path traversal argument
-- Find path associated variable and then install `physcopath` extension of bapp store
+- Find path associated variable and then install `psycopath` extension of bapp store
 - Do attack on intruder for path using the extension